P1Gaming/P1-OM-Info/src/Programming/GitHub.md

 # GitHub

-GitHub is a source control tool that uses Git.
+GitHub is a distributed source control tool that uses the Git language.
+You can click [**here to download**](https://P1Gaming.github.io/P1-OM-Info/src/Programming/Version%20Control%2C%20Git%20and%20GitHub.pptx) a presentation on Source controll and GitHub.

 ## Installing GitHub Desktop